stuymedova/search-by-date/README.md

 3. From (date)** – date:mm/dd/yyyy
 4. Up to (date) – date:-mm/dd/yyyy

 Don't use spaces.
-Hereafter for this information you can reference a popup (by clicking on an extension icon displayed in the top right corner of the browser).
+Hereafter for this information you can reference a popup (by clicking an extension icon displayed in the top right corner of the browser).
 Only United States date format is currently supported.

 *By typing a date twice
 **You can also use this option if searching for today results